isabella232/Curriculum-Developer-Takehome-Test/README.md

 ## Choice #1 - Kubernetes

 **Target Persona:** The person taking this course has already taken our introduction to monitoring Kubernetes course and needs to go deeper.
-They know how everything generally works and are looking forward to taking it to the next level
+They know how everything generally works and are looking forward to taking it to the next level.

 **Course Description:** This course is going to leverage our experience at Datadog with managing and monitoring Kubernetes clusters with thousands of nodes.
 We will go through all the major components of the Kubernetes control plane and show how we maintain and monitor them.

 **Your Section:** We need some help with the section on the Horizontal Pod Autoscaler.
 This section will start with understanding the benefits of the HPA, and show the student how to use it.
 Later, we will show how to monitor HPA to ensure everything is running as it should.
 Create an introduction video and 15 minutes worth of hands on exercises that demonstrate the benefit of the horizontal pod autoscaler.
 Start and end wherever you want, but include some notes about what will have happened before and after your section.

 **Demo Environment:**

 1. Create an account on Katacoda and link it to your GitHub account
 2. Clone the repo you created for Katacoda and copy the Interview1 folder in this repo to the one you cloned.